Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

 \textbf{Dataset Collection.} We constructed the dataset as follows.
-For malicious packages, we first collected \todo{438} malicious PyPI packages and \todo{1,789} malicious NPM packages from Backstabber’s Knife Collection~\cite{ohm2020backstabber}, and then added \todo{79} malicious PyPI packages from \textsc{MalOSS}'s dataset~\cite{duan2020towards}.
-For benign packages, we collected \todo{2,399} benign PyPI packages from Vu et al.'s dataset~\cite{vu2023bad}.
-Following the procedure in prior work~\cite{ohm2022feasibility, vu2023bad}, we selected the \todo{5,000} most depended upon packages in the NPM registry as the dataset of benign NPM packages.
-However, we successfully downloaded \todo{4,419} of them.
-In total,~we curated a dataset of PyPI and NPM packages with \todo{2,306} malicious packages and \todo{6,818} benign packages, as listed in Table~\ref{table:dataset} where \textit{Mixed} denotes the summation across PyPI and NPM.
-We split the dataset into training and testing dataset by 9:1.
+For malicious packages, we collected malicious samples from three sources.
+We collected 438 malicious PyPI packages and 1,788 malicious NPM packages from Backstabber's Knife Collection~\cite{ohm2020backstabber}.
+We added 88 malicious PyPI packages from \textsc{MalOSS}'s dataset~\cite{duan2020towards}. \tosemrevision{We also sampled 361 packages out of a total of \tosemrevision{5,874} packages from pypi\_malregistry \cite{guo2023empirical}, with a confidence level of 95\% and a margin of error of 5\%.} For benign packages, we collected 2,398 benign PyPI packages from Vu et al.'s dataset~\cite{vu2023bad}.
+Following the procedure in prior work~\cite{ohm2022feasibility, vu2023bad}, we selected the 5,000 most depended upon packages in the NPM registry as the dataset of benign NPM packages.
+However, we successfully downloaded 4,993 of them.
+In total,~we curated a dataset of PyPI and NPM packages with 2,314 malicious packages and 7,391 benign packages, as listed in Table~\ref{table:dataset} where \textit{Mixed} denotes the summation across PyPI and NPM. \tosemrevision{We also provide the average file count and average thousand lines of code (KLOC) for each package.}